FbW-48-2/ds-03-db-intro/README.md

 Put an object {} inside that input field, with the key to search for (lastname) and a concrete value.
 The filter does not need to be JSON, you can omit double quotes around the keys.

-Once your the end hit ENTER or the button "Find" on the right to execute the filter.
+Once you're done, hit ENTER or the button "Find" on the right to execute the filter.
 If the button is greyed out, you have some syntax error in your filter object (forgot quotes? no comma between key & value? missing a curly brace?)

 Once done: Clear the filter again to see all documents.
 Use the button "Reset" right to the Filter input field.